What should News Futures

 What Is a Community of Practice?

-A Community of Practice (CoP) is a gathering space for people who are curious about the same questions.
-CoPs run in 3–6 month cohorts, meeting monthly around shared themes tied to NF’s campaign areas.
+A Community of Practice is a gathering space for people who are curious about the same questions.
+Communities of Practice run in cohorts up to 15 months (ending by December 2027), meeting at least monthly around shared themes tied to NF’s campaign areas.
 They’re lower barrier and higher flexibility than Working Groups, but no less valuable — a genuine contribution to the field, not a waiting room.

 Who Can Participate?